Open-Source-Studio-at-ITP/Case-Studies/CS02-React&Redux.md

 - Facebook
 - Community
     - React: 1240 Contributors
+    - Around 30% of the contributors are from Facebook
     - ![](https://i.imgur.com/IpgTIFL.png)
     - Redux: 613 Contributors
+    - Around 11% of the contributors are from Facebook
     - ![](https://i.imgur.com/Ew7q7ed.png)

+    - Note: All the data are from Github and Github API

 ### 4. Describe the project's funding.
 Is it funded?
 What kinds of support does it get?